Russia / USSR

 The need for a lightweight 76 mm (3") gun for small combatants prompted the development of this weapon.
-The result was a fully automatic weapon using the same gun barrels as did the 76.2 mm (3") AK-726 mount called A-221.
-The trials were done in 1977 and in 1979 the gun was accepted into production.
-The mount was produced in Gorky and was used on virtually all small combatants built in 1980s.
+The result was a fully automatic weapon using the same gun barrels as used for the 76.2 mm (3") AK-726 mount A-221.
+The trials were performed in 1977 and in 1979 the gun was accepted into production.
+The mount was produced in Gorky and was used on virtually all small combatants built in the 1980s.

 The gun is controlled by the MP-123-02 FCS.
 This system uses radar, TV and laser designators.
-The system has a range of 28 miles (45 km) without ECM and 18 miles (30 km) with ECM and weighed 5.1 tons (5.2 mt).
+This fire control system has a range of 28 miles (45 km) without ECM and 18 miles (30 km) with ECM and weighs 5.1 tons (5.2 mt).

 Uses a monobloc barrel with a casing and a vertical sliding breech block.
 Automatics are recoil operated.
 The barrel is sea-water cooled, which is pumped between the casing and barrel at 11.5 fps (3.5 mps).